Sialitech/label-siali/docs/source/guide/install_k8s.md

    This command overrides the tag value stored in `ls-values.yaml`.
 You must update the tag value when you upgrade or redeploy your instance to avoid version downgrades.

-## Uninstall Label Studio using Helm
+## Uninstall Siali Label using Helm

-To uninstall Label Studio using Helm, delete the configuration.
+To uninstall Siali Label using Helm, delete the configuration.

 From the command line, run the following:
 ```shell